 While healing bathing in geothermally heated water in many countries of Europe and Japan have long traditions which have been integrated into the health care system, Great Britain, the United States, and Canada have been gone through spiral cycles of popularity and decline of health resorts and geothermal water as a natural healing remedy.

 However, by the middle of the 20th century, the public lost interest in the hot springs bathing for purposes of illness prevention and disease treatment.
 The reason for that was and still is that traditional scientific medicine doesn't recognize the curative potential of mineral water.
-Besides, modern medications and procedures are capable efficiently and quickly to cure many chronic and acute diseases.
+Besides, modern medications and procedures are capable of efficiently and quickly curing many chronic and acute diseases.

 Many historic resorts of North America had declined in the last century, some of them had closed down or were abandoned.